My first cycling goal for 2021 goal is capturing Durham Destroyer Triple Crown.

 This is the story of that ride, and the seven hills, as highlighted by my Garmin Edge 530, encountered along the way.

-Note, when reviewing my ride file below, that the first climb through Mono Cliffs Provincial Park is missing due to a GPS error that resulted in two separate files.
+When reviewing my ride file below, note that the first climb through Mono Cliffs Provincial Park is missing due to a GPS error that resulted in two separate files.

 Climb 1 – Mono Cliffs Provincial Park – 1km/70m